The North Shore Garden Club

 North Shore, from Evanston to Lake Bluff, and adjoining suburbs

-Programs include excursions to private and public gardens, greenhouses and nurseries, presentations by professional speakers, and club luncheons.
+The Club meets approximately six times a year, generally on a Tuesday morning or afternoon.
+Programs include excursions to private and public gardens, educational presentations by professional speakers, and social events.

 The North Shore Garden Club’s purpose is to: